-Fees for the school are mid-range for a premium, high achieving school, starting at AED 40,036 per annum for Foundation Stage 1, rising quickly to AED 50,466 from FS2 through to Year 6.
-While no one likes fees, it is rare to find a parent that feels JPS does not offer a quality service in return.
-Parents in general rate highly the education the school offers their child, although satisfaction with academic attainment is slightly lower than average.
-It is a school an overwhelming majority of parents would recommended to others in the WSA School Survey.
+Based on the WhichSchoolAdvisor School Survey, JPS is a school an overwhelming majority of parents would recommend to others.
+And whilst no one likes fees, it is rare to find a parent that feels JPS does not deliver a quality service in return.
+Parents, in general, rate highly the education the school offers their child, and satisfaction with academic attainment is significantly higher than average.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.

 Are you looking for a place for your child, and want help from our school consultants?
 If so, click on the link below, and we will forward your request for information to the school or schools of the same type that we are confident have availability.
 This is a free service for our readers.
 Request Information